Information for Clients about Potomac Pathways’ Billing Policies

 Cabin John, MD 20818

 If clients do not forward the payments to Potomac Pathways, Potomac Pathways may send these patients to an outside collection agency.
-For those insurance companies that engage in this policy and for which Potomac Pathways is not contracted, Potomac Pathways typically does not hold the patients responsible for any balances above the amount they received and remitted back to Potomac Pathways as payment for our services.
+For those insurance companies that engage in this policy and white whom Potomac Pathways is not contracted, Potomac Pathways is generally required to hold the patients responsible for any balances above the amount they received and remitted back to Potomac Pathways as payment for our services.

 Patient Billing, Payment Support Options and Financial Support Program